Welwyn RFC: History

 The club was formed in 1931 as Welwyn (East), after a number of Welsh from the valleys and Scots from the border woollen mills arrived in town to work in the local hosiery factory or in factories such as Murphy Radio, where they formed a rugby club and played on various pitches on the east side of town.
 The first president was a retired Irish army officer, Major C. D. Ross.

 Welwyn (East) was the second rugby club in Welwyn Garden City, after Mid Herts, which was formed in the mid-1920s and composed mainly of players from the west side of town.
 They had a pitch at Handside Lane but no clubhouse, only a small changing hut with a crude bath.
 In 1938, Welwyn (East) moved to share pitches with Mid Herts at Handside Lane.

 During World War II both clubs closed down and, following the war, only Welwyn (East) restarted, and was renamed Welwyn RFC.
 They remained at Handside Lane, which still had no clubhouse, and as a result, all entertaining was carried out at local pubs.
 In 1952, a hut was purchased from a local chicken hatchery for £300 and dismantled, moved across town and re-erected by a team of players during the summer.

 A further wooden building was presented by ICI in 1959 and again fitted out by players and committee.
 The club continued to grow until the current clubhouse was built in 1973, at a cost of £30,000, in which changing and social facilities were under the same roof for the first time.
 In 1996, the clubhouse was extended with the aid of a National Lottery grant.

 In the first 30 years of the club's life there were several changes in the source of players.
 For the first 10 years the Welsh and Scots were predominant, but the Irish, mainly due to ICI, provided the main source of players for the next 20 years.
-Between 1931 and 1960, out of 20 captains, 17 were Welsh, Scots or Irish and between 1950 and 1970 out of 15, 10 were from ICI.
+Between 1931 and 1960, out of 20 captains, 17 were Welsh, Scots or Irish, while between 1950 and 1970 out of 15, 10 were from ICI.